noir-lang/noir/docs/docs/noir/standard_library/mem.md

 Transmutes a value of one type into the same value but with a new type `U`.

-This function is safe to use since both types are asserted to be equal later during compilation.
+This function is safe to use since both types are asserted to be equal later during compilation after the concrete values for generic types become known.
 This function is useful for cases where the compiler may fails a type check that is expected to pass where a user knows the two types to be equal.
 For example, when using arithmetic generics there are cases the compiler does not see as equal, such as `[Field; N*(A + B)]` and `[Field; N*A + N*B]`, which users may know to be equal.